ShivamS72/Entry-Management-System/README.md

      ![Already Checked In](https://github.com/ShivamS72/Entry-Management-System/blob/master/images/AlreadyCheckedIn.PNG)

 - The Email-id of the host as well as the visitor should be valid.
+There exists a python library **validate_email** which was used for this purpose.

      ![Invalid Email](https://github.com/ShivamS72/Entry-Management-System/blob/master/images/InvalidEmail.PNG)
 - Host and visitor cannot have the same email-id.

      ![Same Email](https://github.com/ShivamS72/Entry-Management-System/blob/master/images/SameEmail.PNG)
 - The phone number of the host as well as the visitor should be valid.
+For this, phonenumbers package (which is a python port of Google's libphonenumber) was used.

      ![Invalid Phone](https://github.com/ShivamS72/Entry-Management-System/blob/master/images/InvalidPhone.PNG)
 - Host and visitor cannot have the same phone number.